 Sound and me.

 Going deep into my musical past isn’t very interesting.. all you need to know is I have been mixing music since I was 14.
-Badly to start, then after hundreds of thousands of hours spent making and mixing music I now I can say I’m good at it and have been for a while.
+Badly to start, then after thousands and thousands of hours spent making and mixing music I now I can say I’m good at it and have been for a while.
 I’ve not made my mixing life easy though, I have always experimented with sound and want to push further, make things bigger, sound louder than the next guy etc etc. That’s how I made mistakes in my mixes and learned from them.
-I started mixing other people’s tracks around 10 years ago and what has happened as a result of all this mixing and production is my ears are finely tuned which I used as my qualification to become a mastering engineer, I don’t think you can be taught how to do this job, it’s all about experience.
+I started mixing other people’s tracks around 10 years ago and what has happened as a result of all this mixing and production is my ears are finely tuned which is what enabled me to become a mastering engineer, I don’t think you can be taught how to do this job, it’s all about experience over time.

 Feel free to email with any queries.